$20 a Week for 10 Years: What Your Money Could Become

 Which One Should You Pick?

-If you want proven, long-term growth: Put your $20 a week into an S&P 500 index fund.
-This is the most battle-tested path for regular people.
-Warren Buffett has recommended this approach repeatedly over decades.
+| Cushion in place, want proven growth | All of it into an S&P 500 index fund | The most battle-tested path for regular people.
+Warren Buffett has recommended exactly this approach for non-professionals repeatedly over decades. |

 The worst option?
 Doing nothing.
 Leaving your $20 in a checking account earning 0.01%.
 Or spending it on something that is gone by the end of the day.